Swizec/nightowls/manuscript/howforfriends.md

 Having programmers in your life can be challenging.
 They're a strange bunch, keeping odd hours, telling jokes you don't understand, speaking what often seems a foreign language full of words that _sound_ English, maybe.

 Their jargon is full of githubs and lusers and version control and 10 kinds of people and emacs and vim and console and hash tables and mongos and in-memory cloud services and … it gets pretty bad pretty quick.
-Even this book is full of such jargon because as a programmer I often forget that I'm speaking jargon.
+Even this book is full of such jargon because as a programmer I often forget I'm speaking jargon at all.

 As such, the programmer community can seem impenetrable to the uninitiated.
-The fact it's dominated by human males with stellar egos and often terrible people skills doesn't make the situation much better.
-I don't know if other male dominated cultures are the same, but it's very common for a programmer to exclaim _"Oh my god, what idiot would code this!?"_ when looking through somebody else's code.
+The fact it's dominated by human males with stellar egos and often terrible people skills doesn't make the situation any better.
+I don't know if other male dominated cultures are the same, but it's very common for a programmer to exclaim _"Oh my god, what idiot would code this!?"_ when looking through somebody else's work.

 Only to realise a moment later it's their own code from a year ago.
 Oops.